giminji/fishmon/README.md

 ## Setup

-In your Ashita addons folder, create a new folder called `fishmon` and put the latest `fishmon.lua` file into it.
+In your Ashita addons folder, create a new folder called `fishmon` and put the latest `fishmon.lua` and 'settings.lua' file into it.

-The first time you load the addon, a new folder called `settings` will be created in the `fishmon` folder.
-It will have a file called `settings.json` in it that looks something like this:

 ```
 {